search the site

 ITS provides access to and consultation in the use of high performance computing software and networks.
 If you or a member of your research group has high performance computing or networking needs—including visualization, simulations, or other data-intensive operations—visit the High Performance & Computational Resources page for more information.

 ITS provides a wide variety of software for use by NYU faculty and researchers.
 See the Research Software page for a complete list.

 Support and training in statistical, qualitative, Geographic Information Systems (GIS) and other types of data analyses are available through ITS, in collaboration with the NYU Libraries.
-The Data Service Studio also provides access to and assistance with a variety of high performance systems and research software.
-See the Data Service Studio page on the Libraries website for more information.
+Data Services also provides access to and assistance with a variety of high performance systems and research software.
+See the Data Services page on the Libraries website for more information.

 Advanced Networking & Collaborating

 Internet2 resources, real-time video communications tools, and support for network-based multi-site performances is available through ITS; see the Advanced Networking page and the Videoconferencing & Webcasting section below for more information.

 Videoconferencing technologies offer exciting opportunities for research—desktop-to-desktop collaborations, guest seminar speakers from afar, multi-site conference participation, and more.
 ITS provides expert advice, technical support, and facilities for use of advanced Internet-based videoconferencing and webcasting, of multi-site collaboration, and of ISDN-based videoconferencing over digital telephone lines.
 Contact the Digital Studio or see the Videoconferencing and/or Podcasting pages for more information.

 ITS has established partnerships and relationships with the following research computing organizations.
 If you have questions about these affiliations, please send email to email@example.com.